-- All crashes

-- Fatal and serious injury crashes
+Crashes Exposure Roadway All crashes Fatal and serious injury crashes only • Lane miles Horizontal curvature Roadside features Other-Clearzone and shoulder widths

-Lane miles

-only

-- Horizontal curvature

-- Roadside features

-- Other-Clearzone and shoulder widths

 • Crash rate

 Are local roads (non-state owned and operated) included or addressed in this program?

 Are local road projects identified using the same methodology as state roads?